Porsche Panamera

-The Porsche Panamera is a mid/full-sized luxury car (E-segment or F-segment for LWB in Europe) manufactured and marketed by German automobile manufacturer Porsche across two generations using a front-engine, rear or all-wheel drive configuration.
+The Porsche Panamera is a mid- to full-sized luxury car (E-segment or F-segment for LWB in Europe) manufactured and marketed by German automobile manufacturer Porsche.
+It currently spans across three generations, using a front-engine and rear- or all-wheel drive configuration.

-Porsche debuted the production first generation Panamera at the 13th Auto Shanghai International Automobile Show in April 2009, launching hybrid and diesel versions in 2011.
+The Panamera debuted at the 13th Auto Shanghai International Automobile Show in April 2009, later launching hybrid and diesel versions in 2011.
 In April 2013, the company introduced a facelifted model, again at the Shanghai Auto Show, followed by the US introduction of a plug-in hybrid version, the Panamera S E-Hybrid, in November 2013.
-Porsche introduced the second generation Panamera in 2016.
+Porsche launched the second-generation Panamera in 2016, and in November 2023, the third generation was introduced.

-The Panamera name, as with the Carrera name, derives from the Carrera Panamericana race.
+The Panamera name, as with the Carrera name, is derived from the Carrera Panamericana race.